The Prosecutor’s Role in a Drunk-Driving Case

 Prosecutors Represent the Government-the City, County or State-in Drunk-Driving Cases

-The filing of a complaint or other official document by the prosecutor officially starts the drunk-driving court case.
+The filing of a complaint or other official document by the prosecutor officially starts the DUI court case.
 The prosecutor appears at the defendant’s initial hearing before a judge to represent the government with regard to pretrial release issues like bail.
 If the prosecutor has no objection to the defendant’s release before trial, bail is usually allowed.
 At trial, the prosecutor is allowed to go first and presents the government’s case against the defendant.
 The government must prove each element of the drunk-driving charge beyond a reasonable doubt, based on relevant, credible evidence elicited through the testimony of competent witnesses.
 In drunk-driving cases, the arresting officer is generally one of the key witnesses for the prosecution.
 The prosecutor also participates in requesting or objecting to jury instructions given by the judge at the end of the trial, although jury trials are not available in all drunk-driving cases.
 The prosecutor may also be called on to defend the government’s sentencing recommendation, if there is a dispute over the appropriate sentence to be imposed.

 Contact a DUI Attorney in Colorado Springs

 Prosecutors have a lot of power and influence in drunk-driving cases.
 They take the case from the police and decide whether to pursue it in court; they represent the government in court and pursue a conviction; and they may recommend a particular sentence, if the defendant is found guilty.
 Prosecuting criminal cases is what these government lawyers do day-in and day-out.
 Accordingly, if you have been charged with drunk driving, it is very important that your lawyer is smart, tough and experienced.
-Call a knowledgeable drunk-driving defense attorney at The Gasper Law Group in Colorado Springs, Colorado, now.
+Call a knowledgeable DUI defense attorney at The Gasper Law Group in Colorado Springs, Colorado, now.